rav94/aws-ecs-security-workshop/README.md

 ## Directory Specification

 *python-api* - Sample python api which is deployed as an ECS task.
 The API service is a REST API written in Python that talks to a backend database using DynamoDB.
-Copied from https://github.com/aws-containers/ecsdemo-migration-to-ecs.git
+Copied from https://github.com/aws-containers/ecsdemo-migration-to-ecs.git and did few minor modifications.
+Kudos to the original authors!

 *infra* - Contains Terraform code for the sample infrastructure demonstrating security features of AWS ECS